DivyangKotian/sign-up-page/README.md

 **Description**
 ------------

-This is a simple sign-up form that validates user input and displays error messages accordingly.
+This is a responsive sign-up form designed to validate user input with real-time feedback.
 The form includes fields for first name, last name, email, phone number, password, and confirm password.
-The password validation checks for the following requirements:
+It features:

 * At least one lowercase letter
 * At least one uppercase letter
 * At least one number
 * Minimum length of 8 characters

+The form dynamically adjusts its layout based on screen size, with the image positioning itself correctly in relation to the footer on larger screens and above the form on smaller screens.

 The project is for educational purposes and has helped me explore a lot of intermediate concepts and techniques.